How It Works

 FAQs

-Please wash all clothes and soft furnishings, including soft toys, in advance of your Swap Drop.
+Please ensure all clothes and soft furnishings, including soft toys, are washed in advance of your Swap Drop.
+We also gladly accept maternity clothes!

-Unfortunately, due to health and safety regulations, we do not accept:
+• Unfortunately, due to health and safety regulations, there are some items we cannot accept:

 • Anything broken, dirty, or unsafe